Billy Root (cricketer)

 William Thomas Root (born 5 August 1992) is an English cricketer who plays for Glamorgan.
 Primarily a left-handed batsman, he also bowls right-arm off break.
 He is the brother of former England Test Captain Joe Root.

 Early life

 Root is the youngest son of Helen and Matt Root and grew up in Dore, Sheffield.
 He is the younger brother of Yorkshire and former England Test captain Joe Root.
-He attended King Ecgbert School in Sheffield.
+He attended King Ecgbert School in Sheffield and Worksop College as a weekly boarder.

-Root and his brother played under11's cricket for Rotherham Town CC, and then like their father joined Sheffield Collegiate CC in Abbeydale Park, Sheffield.
+Root and his brother played under-11s cricket for Rotherham Town CC and then, like their father, joined Sheffield Collegiate CC in Abbeydale Park, Sheffield.
 Former Yorkshire batsman and England captain Michael Vaughan also learnt his trade at Collegiate and was a source of inspiration for both Root brothers.
 Both brothers support Sheffield United F.C.

 Cricket career

 Root made his List A debut for Nottinghamshire in the 2017 Royal London One-Day Cup on 27 April 2017.
 He once appeared as a substitute fielder for the England cricket team.
 Opportunities at Nottinghamshire were limited for Root, however he did top the club averages in T20 cricket in the 2017 season, as well as making a crucial century in the final Championship game of the season at Hove, coming in at 55–4 to help force a vital draw.